-Meeting the audience's emotional needs
+Meeting the Audience's Emotional Needs

+The content of the speech ultimately overlaps with the relation between the advocate and the audience, as the speaker must use content to meet the emotional needs of the audience.
 The crowd is not thoughtful about the problem before it, or it would not so readily accept Brutus' assertions without any real proof.
-But it would be wrong to attribute Brutus' success simply to the crowd's lack of intelligence or political sophistication.
+But it would be wrong to attribute Brutus's success simply to the crowd's lack of intelligence or political sophistication.
 Brutus succeeds because he provides what his audience needed most in the frightening circumstances surrounding political assassination: strong, confident leadership.
-Facing the threats of anarchy or civil war with their former leader, Caesar, dead, the people are anxious, alarmed, and afraid.
+Facing the threat of anarchy or civil war with their former leader dead, the people are anxious, alarmed, and afraid.
 In this agitated emotional state, they need reassurance that someone trustworthy can take control of the situation.
-Thus they cheer Brutus' speech while missing his point about avoiding one-man government; their strong desire for a new leader is expressed in the citizens' appreciative cries, "Let him be Caesar," and "Caesar's better parts / shall be crown'd in Brutus."13 my death."14 The crowd, needing his leadership, shouts "Live Brutus, live, live!"15 and offers to build him a statue with his ancestors.
-The people need the security and comfort of a new leader who can fill the vacuum left by Caesar's death, more then they need a well-reasoned answer to the quesion Brutus first posed about why he attacked Caesar.
+Thus they cheer Brutus' speech while missing his point about avoiding a oneman government.
+Brutus communicates strength of purpose and an unshakeable conviction in the rightness of his action.
+It is this strength, perhaps more than anything specific that he says, that reassures the people and allays their fears and anxieties.
+To show the crowd the intensity of his sense of patriotism and honor, he promises to sacrifice his own life "shall it please my country to need my death" (Act 3, Sc.2, Line 49).
+The crowd, needing his leadership, shouts "Live, Brutus, live, live!"
+(Act 3, Sc.2, Line 50) and offers to build him a statue with his ancestors.
+The people need the security and comfort of a new leader who can fill the vacuum left by Caesar's death more than they need a well-reasoned answer to the question Brutus first posed about why he attacked Caesar.